 Cottage Cheese Egg Bites

 These Cottage Cheese Egg Bites are light, fluffy, and contain 6 grams of protein.
-I love to make a double batch on the weekend for our quick grab-and-go breakfasts all week!
+I love making a double batch on the weekend for a quick, grab-and-go breakfast that's better (and much cheaper!) than Starbucks.

 Prep: 5 minutes